 Pitta dominates – In the middle part of the body.
 This means, all the digestion and metabolism is influenced by Pitta activity.

 Kapha dominates – In the chest and upper part of the body.
 This means, some functions of brain, respiratory activity, etc are influenced by Kapha.

-The early stages, mid stage and end stage are dominated by Kapha, Pitta and Vata respectively.
+The early stage, mid stage and end stage are dominated by Kapha, Pitta and Vata respectively.

-During this time, if you walk for a short distance, or keep the body and mind active, this will balance Kapha and will help in easy digestion.
+During this time, if you walk for a short distance, or keep the body and mind active, Kapha will be balanced and will help in easy digestion.

 After dinner, there is kapha dominance and first part of night is again kapha dominant.
-During this time, the digestion power will be less due to this.
+So during this time, the digestion power will be less.
 Hence, having a light dinner always helps to maintain the balance.
 Also, it is better to avoid oily food, ice creams, sweets and such other Kapha increasing food at night.
 Hence, always have a limit on what you eat at night.